JoeTessier/fast2_documentation/docs/cookbooks/index.md

 Here are some examples of short use-cases with Fast2, covering APIs management which might be required for configuring some of the tasks.

-This section will particularly be insightful for custom module management.
+This section will particularly be insightful for custom module development.

 You will find here boilerplate code snippets, as well as real-life examples of task configuration for challenges you might take up, one day.